willbush/wump/README.md

 # Why wump in Rust?

-I originally became aware of this game in an intro to video programming class I took in college for fun.
-Throughout the course we implemented this game 3 times in C# (text based, 2D, and 3D).
-I was interested to do it again in Rust in part because I wanted get a feel for programming in a non-object oriented language.
+I simply wanted to learn Rust.
+I especially wanted to learn how to write testable code, test, and mock things out in Rust.
+I've implemented this game 3 times (text, 2D, 3D) in a intro to video game programming class I took in college for fun, and I wanted to see how Rust "feels like" to program in compared to C#.

-One of the things that stood out to me about this game when implementing it in rust was just how tricky it can be to implement the requirements without bugs.
-I was therefore interested in implementing this in a more TDD style as bug free as possible where before I had only done a lot of manually testing.

 # How to Play